How to Implement TDD in Ruby on Rails: A Complete Guide

 When using Rails generators just to build early views, itâs okay to delay tests until real logic is added.

-Tip: Even if you skip TDD for now, write at least model specs
+Tip: Even if you skip TDD for now, write at least model specs and request specs for key logic later.
+You can layer tests progressively.

 Alternatives to TDD